FAQ – Ask away

 Oh yes.
 After the Great Porta Potty Deficiency of 2015, we will never make that mistake again!
 This year there will be more washrooms than you care to count.
 However, we WILL miss watching people dance in the line to hold it….

 Can I bring my own chairs and stuff?

 Not unless we get to keep ’em!
 In all seriousness, no personal lawn chairs or wagons etc. are allowed.
 Blankets (if you wish to hang out on the grass) are permitted.

 Do you provide refunds or exchanges for bad weather?

 We have a no refunds policy.
 HOWEVER, remember, there is no such thing as bad weather… only bad DRESSERS!
 We go on rain or shine!
 Both years we’ve had rain and it didn’t stop the fun.
 We had our very own “wet n wild” vibe going on…..so bring your sunglasses and bring your ponchos.
 You never know what’s up next!

 What are you doing with the proceeds of this event?

 We support hundreds of community groups via the four service clubs who participate this event.
 Exactly 100% of the profits will be donated to local charities.
 This year’s featured charity is Food4Kids North Halton, a group that provides nutritious food for schoolchildren across Halton to take home over the weekend.
-In 2015 we donated $5,000 to Food4Kids and in 2016 we donated $15,000.
+We donated $5,000 to Food4Kids in 2015, $15,000 in 2016, and $25,000 in 2017.
 Our goal is to see that number keep growing.